aljazsim/validation-framework-for-net/README.md

 # Validation Framework for .NET Framework
-Validating object state can be difficult to do correctly, but failing to do so can cause be a cause many different types of issues: invalid data being stored in the database, users being allowed to do perform actions they  weren't supposed to, applications getting into an invalid state, etc.
+Validating object state can be difficult to do correctly, but failing to do so can cause many different types of issues: invalid data being stored in the database, users being allowed to perform actions they  weren't supposed to, applications getting into an invalid state, etc.
 This is where Validation Framework comes in.
-It allows programmers to validate objects in a simple and extensible way to validate the state of their objects.
+It allows programmers to validate objects in a simple and extensible way.

 ## Validation